 SPECIAL EVENT ZONE INFORMATION

 Ocean City establishes a Special Event Zone three times each year.
 The Special Event Zone coincides with Cruisin Ocean City, Endless Summer Cruisin and the Pop-up Rally event.
 With thousands of motorists on Coastal Highway during these events, the Special Event Zone helps deter motor violations.
-The lowered speed limit and increased fines and penalties in the Special Event Zone have been a successful tool for law enforcement officers during large Motor Events.
+The lowered speed limit and increased fines and penalties in the Special Event Zone have been successful tools for law enforcement officers during large Motor Events.
 These types of events draw large crowds of pedestrians and spectators.
 The Special Event Zone helps to keep our pedestrians safe on the sidewalks and in the designated crosswalks.

 The Special Event Zone applies to all of the roads within the corporate limit of the Town of Ocean City.
 The town limits begin midway on the Route 50 and Route 90 bridges and extend from the inlet to the Delaware State Line.
 This year, the Special Event Zone is being extended to include all roads in Worcester County.

 In April 2018, Maryland Governor Larry Hogan signed the “Special Event Zone” bill into law, allowing authorities in Worcester County to designate Special Event Zones during large events, particularly motor events.
 The legislation allows officials to lower speed limits in the Special Event Zone.
 In addition, legislation signed in 2020 allowed for increased penalties for specific motor vehicle violations.
 Similar to a Construction Zone, violators will face increased fines, or in some cases arrest, if violations occur in a Special Event Zone.
 Special Event Zones are in place during motor events in Ocean City due to the high volume of motor vehicles and pedestrians on/near the roadways.
 The zone can be implemented for authorized and unauthorized events to ensure the safety of those in our town.